 • Malatapay Market: very close to the port from which you can reach Apo Island, this market is one of the island’s most important.
 The big day is Wednesday.

 • Mt.
-Kanlaon: if you like hiking, request a permit from the DENR in Bacolod to climb this active volcano with a summit at 2.430 meters.
+Kanlaon: if you like hiking, apply for a permit from the DENR in Bacolod to climb this active volcano with a summit at 2,430 meters.
 There are several trails, the best-known being Guintubdan, which takes 2 days.

 • Sipalay: on the west coast, Sugar Beach is a lovely golden-sand beach where you can spend several days forgetting about everything.
 There are several cool resorts such as Takatuka or Sugar Lounge Lodge, but also a very backpacker-friendly one where we stayed (Buenaventura Beach Resort).
 You can choose to do nothing, go diving, go island hopping, or take various hikes to viewpoints.
 For epic views, stay at Perth Paradise Resort or C View Haven Resort (in Punta Ballo).
 Another interesting place is Tinagong Dagat Resort.

 • Bacolod: the capital of Negros Occidental is a good stop for two things: eating barbecue inasal-style and seeing The Ruins.
 Bacolod has been sugar country for centuries and proof of this is the remains of this mansion belonging to a baron who got rich in the trade.
-You will feel like you have been transported to Europe.
+It feels almost like being transported to Europe.

 • Lakawon Island: this white-sand island is very close to Bacolod and is a classic weekend spot.

-✈️ As you can see, it is not for lack of places in Negros!
+✈️ As you can see, it’s certainly not short on places to explore in Negros!
 You can access them by searching for flights to Bacolod or to Dumaguete.
 Of course, you can also arrive by boat from neighboring islands.

 Sugar Beach, Negros